 1. Acid

-carious lesion (cavity) is formed by acid eating away at the tooth structure.
-This acid is produced by oral bacteria, usually Streptococcus Mutans or Lactobacillus Casei These bacteria are in most, if not all mouths.
+A carious lesion (cavity) is formed by acid eating away at the tooth structure.
+This acid is produced by oral bacteria, usually Streptococcus Mutans or Lactobacillus Casei.
+These bacteria are in most, if not all mouths.
 However their quantity differs by person.
 The amount of these bacteria in the mouth is thought to be transmitted from mother to child.
 However this link is a bit shaky.
 One way or another though, certain individuals have more of these bacteria in their mouths, and are thus more susceptible to cavities.

 2. Saliva